 - Download the full paper “Opportunities and barriers of circular agriculture – insights from a synthesis study of the Food & Business Research Programme“

-- Download the two-pager “Circular Agriculture: opportunities and barriers“
+- Download the summary “Circular Agriculture: opportunities and barriers“

 Authors: Felix Bianchi and Christy van Beek; Daniëlle de Winter and Ellen Lammers.